hawkerboy7/dragify/README.md

 ```

 ### `Containers`
-`containers` is an array of the parents of the DOM elements you which to `dragify`.
+`containers` is an array of the parents of the DOM elements you wish to `dragify`.

 ```html